 After a decision is made on the interim placement of the child, either with the Society, with the parent, or with another person under the supervision of the Society, the court matter can progress as detailed above with a determination of whether a child is in need of protection and the appropriate disposition.

 Take this opportunity to learn more about your parental rights and how an Ontario child protection lawyer can help you.
-Call (905) 581-7222 for a free, confidential consultation.
+Call (905) 581-7222 for a free, confidential in-office consultation.